topfreegames/khan/docs/using_webhooks.md

             "membershipCount": [int],                   // Number of clans this player is a member of "ownershipCount":  [int]                    // Number of clans this player is an owner of },
+        "creator": {                                    // Player that created the membership (invited or applied) "publicID": [string],                       // Creator PublicID
+            "name": [string],                           // Creator Name
+            "metadata": [JSON],                         // JSON Object containing creator metadata "membershipCount": [int],                   // Number of clans this creator is a member of "ownershipCount":  [int]                    // Number of clans this creator is an owner of },
         "id": [UUID],                                   // unique id that identifies the hook "timestamp": [timestamp]                        // timestamp in the RFC3339 format }